John Sparkman: Political career

 In 1946, he served as house majority whip.
 He was reelected in the 1946 House election to the 80th Congress and on the same date was elected to the United States Senate in a special election to fill the vacancy caused by the death of John H. Bankhead II, for the term ending on January 3, 1949.
 Sparkman resigned from the House of Representatives immediately following the election and began his Senate term on November 6, 1946.
 He served until his retirement on January 3, 1979, having not sought reelection in 1978.

 He was chairman of the Select Committee on Small Business (81st, 82nd, and 84th through 90th Congresses), co-chairman of the Joint Committee on Inaugural Arrangements (86th Congress), chairman of the Committee on Banking and Currency (90th and 91st Congresses), co-chairman of the Joint Committee on Defense Production (91st and 93rd Congresses), Committee on Banking, Housing, and Urban Affairs (92nd and 93rd Congresses), and a member of the Committee on Foreign Relations (94th and 95th Congress).

 The 1943 Sparkman Act, which allowed female physicians to be commissioned as officers in the armed forces, was named after him.

 In 1949, Sparkman was instrumental in convincing the United States Department of the Army to transfer the missile development activities from Fort Bliss, Texas, to Redstone Arsenal.
 This brought Wernher von Braun and the German Operation Paperclip scientists and engineers to Huntsville, forming the foundation to what eventually became the NASA Marshall Space Flight Center.
 Von Braun selected Huntsville to relocate his fellow German engineers because it reminded him of Germany.

 Sparkman was a representative of the United States at the Fifth General Assembly of the United Nations in 1950.

 In January 1951, Sparkman stated that he believed the Truman administration housing defense program could increase inflationary pressures, a view that aligned with Republican senators Irving Ives and Andrew Frank Schoeppel, but furthered that the plan was essential and should be undertaken regardless of inflation concerns.
 On September 8, 1951, he was the fourth signatory to the Treaty of Peace with Japan (with two declarations).

-In 1952, he was the Democratic Party's nominee for vice president, running on the ticket of Adlai Stevenson.
+In 1952, he was the Democratic Party's nominee for vice president, running on the ticket of Adlai Stevenson II.
 However, the election was won by the Republican candidate, Dwight D. Eisenhower.
-Sparkman ran against Richard M. Nixon, the junior senator from California.
+Sparkman ran against Richard Nixon, the junior senator from California, who would later became president.

 After the election, Sparkman in an interview expressed approval that American small businessmen were giving large firms competition for foreign aid contracts.
 "The large firms once dominated this field.
 Now we are insisting that the small business get a fair share of these contracts and it has had a good effect.
 The increasing competition has cut costs in the entire American foreign aid program."